Marine Corps Air Station Kaneohe Bay: Fort Hase and NAS Kaneohe Bay

 The United States Army acquired 322 acre of the peninsula when President Woodrow Wilson signed executive order 2900 establishing the Kuwaaohe Military Reservation.
 Little is known about the operations of the fort, however, at the end of World War I, the military property was leased for ranching.
 In 1939, Kuwaaohe was reactivated, subjected to many name changes to include Camp Ulupa’u, and eventually named Fort Hase.

 Prior to and during World War II, Fort Hase grew from a humble beginning as a defense battalion to a major unit of the Windward Coastal Artillery Command.
 U.S. Navy planners began to eye the peninsula in 1939 as the home of a strategic seaplane base.
 They liked the isolated location, the flat plains for an airfield and the probability of flights into prevailing trade winds.
 In 1939, the Navy acquired 464 acre of the peninsula for use of the PBY Catalina patrol seaplanes for long-range reconnaissance flights.
 One year later, the Navy owned all of the Mokapu Peninsula except for Fort Hase.
-In 1939 the Navy awarded a base construction contract to the Pacific Naval Air Base Contractors consortituim (PNABC).
+In 1939 the Navy awarded a base construction contract to the Pacific Naval Air Base Contractors consortitium (PNABC).
 Most of the original contract work at Kaneohe had been completed when the Navy transferred what was undone to the Seabees of the 56th Naval Construction Battalion on 1 April 1943.
 The 112th CB was tasked with adding a second runway 400' x 5,000' to the airfield.
 That was completed by the men of the 74th CB.

 During the 1941 Attack on Pearl Harbor, portions of Hangar 1 were destroyed.
 In 1987, the hangar and five sea plane ramps were designated a National Historic Landmark.

 7 December 1941, the Imperial Japanese Navy attacked the air station minutes prior to the attack on Pearl Harbor.
 Of the 36 Catalinas stationed here, 27 were destroyed and six others were damaged, along with 18 sailors who perished in the attack.
 The first Japanese aircraft destroyed in action were shot down at Kaneohe, along with Aviation Ordnanceman Chief Petty Officer John William Finn becoming one of the first Medal of Honor recipients of World War II for valor on that day.

 During the war, the air station was a major training base in the Pacific Theater.
 The Fleet Gunnery School trained thousands of Navy gunners.
 There was a school for celestial navigation, sonar, aircraft recognition, and turret operations.
 Flight instructors also trained Navy and Marine Corps aviators in flight operations prior to being sent to a forward combat area.
 Following the war, Fort Hase had become a skeleton outpost and the air station consisted of limited air operations, a small security detachment, and a federal communications center.

 In November 1958 the first of the Pacific Missile Impact Location System for the Navy's Pacific Missile Range (PMR) was operational at the station to monitor Intermediate Range Ballistic Missile (IRBM) test impacts northeast of Hawaii.